Andrew Wiles: Early career

 In 1974, Wiles earned his bachelor's degree in mathematics at Merton College, Oxford.
 Wiles's graduate research was guided by John Coates, beginning in the summer of 1975.
 Together they worked on the arithmetic of elliptic curves with complex multiplication by the methods of Iwasawa theory.
 He further worked with Barry Mazur on the main conjecture of Iwasawa theory over the rational numbers, and soon afterward, he generalised this result to totally real fields.

 In 1980, Wiles earned a PhD while at Clare College, Cambridge.
 After a stay at the Institute for Advanced Study in Princeton, New Jersey, in 1981, Wiles became a Professor of Mathematics at Princeton University.

 In 1985–86, Wiles was a Guggenheim Fellow at the Institut des Hautes Études Scientifiques near Paris and at the École Normale Supérieure.

+In 1988, Wiles married Nada Canaan, a Princeton student who obtained her Ph.D. in molecular biology in the same year.
+The couple have three daughters.

 In 1989, Wiles was elected to the Royal Society.
 At that point according to his election certificate, he had been working "on the construction of ℓ-adic representations attached to Hilbert modular forms, and has applied these to prove the 'main conjecture' for cyclotomic extensions of totally real fields".